 Everyone has heard the term “hitting rock bottom.”
 We associate it with alcoholics and drug addicts.
 And we know that different people hit their rock bottom and become sober for good at different levels of addiction.
 Some people are able to quit at a very early stage of addiction; some quit when they lose their job or their family or both; and some lose everything and die but never quit.
+This is an ending that is more common than we’d like to believe in the story of those who don’t seek help with their addiction before it’s too late.
+Rehab facilities like Enterhealth are available to help treat those who are in need of having their lives turned around after having them ruined by addiction.

 Think I’m not talking about you?
 Is abuse of food different than alcoholism?
 Do you eat when you are angry, lonely, tired, sad, frustrated or bored?
 Even happy?
 Are you afraid of feeling your emotions?
 Maybe you use food/alcohol/drugs to numb yourself.
 What would happen if you just allowed yourself to feel?